Kuthuparamba

-Kuthuparamba or Koothuparamba is a municipality in Kannur district of Kerala, India.
-It is about 24 km southeast of Kannur and 14 km east of Thalassery.
+Kuthuparamba or Koothuparamba is a municipality situated in the midland region of Kannur district, Kerala, India.
+It is located about 24 km southeast of Kannur and 14 km northeast of Thalassery.

 Administration

 Kuthuparamba Municipality is a part of Kuthuparamba Assembly constituency under Vatakara Lok Sabha constituency.

 Municipal wards

 The town is administered by Kuthuparamba Municipality, headed by a chairman.
-For administrative purposes, the town is divided into 28 wards.
-The ruling party is CPI(M) with M. Sukumaran as the municipal chairman.
+For administrative purposes, the town is divided into 29 wards.
+The ruling party is CPI(M) with V. Shijith as the municipal chairman.